 Beautifully restored, Saint Peter is the traditional site of Jesus' imprisonment and Peter's denial.
-Expanded facilities should provide handicap access, rest facilities, and an amphitheater for use by large tour groups.
+Run by the Fathers and Oblate Sisters of the Assumption, the Church offers handicap access, rest facilities and an amphitheater for use by large tour groups, as well as basic accommodations (minimum 3 night stay).
 The gift shop offers religious and artistic items fashioned by local religious communities.
-A hostel provides dormitory-like facilities for young adult pilgrims.